LorenzoMarc/LorenzoMarc.github.io/README.md

 # 🌐 My Personal Website

-Welcome to the repository for my personal Github page — a space where I showcase my work experience, projects, and passions.
+Welcome to the repository for my personal Github page — a space where I showcase my work experience, education, and passions.

-Built with modern web template, it's designed to be responsive, and a reflection of my professional journey.
+(yes, it's a boring CV right now..changes has to be done)

 ## 🚀 Live Demo